 In November 2000 Alameda County voters approved Measure B, providing $1.4 billion in essential transportation investments and capital improvements and programs throughout the county.
 Of the $1.4 billion in funding, $756.5 has been committed to the Alameda CTC Capital Projects Program; which is guided by the 20 year Transportation Expenditure Plan (TEP).
 The Measure B Strategic Plan outlines the annual allocations to the 27 capital projects identified in the 2000 TEP and the approach for delivery of the remainder of the capital projects authorized in 1986.

-The Alameda CTC is currently managing delivery of numerous capital projects with a combined total cost of $4 billion.
+The Alameda CTC is currently managing numerous active capital projects in various stages of delivery at a combined total cost of $3.2 billion.
 The Semi-Annual Capital Projects Update provides an overview of the Alameda CTC Capital Projects Program, including a status summary and project highlights.
 The fact sheets below provide specific information about each of the active projects, including current schedule, cost, funding and status.

 RECENTLY COMPLETED PROJECTS

-Please note: Project fact sheets are updated on a quarterly basis.
+Please note: Project fact sheets are updated on a quarterly basis (last updated November 2014)